-- An RKE transmitter is in the vehicle.

-- The hood is not closed.
+- An RKE transmitter is in the vehicle. - The hood is not closed.

-- The ignition is in any mode other than off.

-- The hazard warning flashers are on.

-- There is an emission control system malfunction.

-- The engine coolant temperature is too high. - The oil pressure is low. - Two remote vehicle starts or a start with an extension have already been used. - The vehicle is not in P (Park).
+- The hazard warning flashers are on. - There is an emission control system malfunction. - The engine coolant temperature is too high. - The oil pressure is low. - Two remote vehicle starts or a start with an extension have already been used. - The vehicle is not in P (Park).